 Turning to the construction of firm-level output tariffs, product-level domestic sales would be an ideal proxy for capturing the role of each product within a firm.
 However, such data are unavailable.
 Hence, I rely on an index to circumvent this data restriction.
 As a more productive firm is not only capable of selling its products domestically, but also internationally (Melitz, 2003), a product would, in general, be sold domestically if it is sold abroad.
-Assuming a product is sold domestically and internationally in the same proportions, I consider a following weighted output tariff index (FOT{it}) for firm i in year t:
+Assuming a product is sold domestically and internationally in the same proportions, I consider a following weighted output tariff index (FOT{il}) for firm i in year t:

-$$FOT{it} = \sum{k} \left(\frac{X{i,initial_year}^{k}}{\sum{k} X{i,initial_year}^{k}}\right) \tau{t}^{k},\tag{4}$$ where τ_t^k is the ad valorem tariff of product k in year t.
-The ratio in the parentheses is the value weight of product k, measured by the firm's exports of product k in its initial year in the sample, $X{i,initial_year}^k$, over the firm's total exports in the initial year.23 Inspired by Topalova and Khandelwal (2011), exports for each product are fixed at the initial period to avoid possible reverse causality in firm productivity with respect to measured output tariffs.
+$$FOT{it} = \sum{k} \left(\frac{X{i,initial_year}^{k}}{\sum{k} X{i,initial_year}^{k}} \right) \tau{t}^{k}, \tag{4}$$ where τ_t^k is the ad valorem tariff of product k in year t.
+The ratio in the parentheses is the value weight of product k, measured by the firm's exports of product k in its initial year in the sample, $X{i,initial_year}^k$, over the firm's total exports in the initial year.
+22 Inspired by Topalova and Khandelwal (2011), exports for each product are fixed at the initial period to avoid possible reverse causality in firm productivity with respect to measured output tariffs.

 This measure suffers from two important caveats.
-First, a firm may sell a product at home but not abroad (i.e., it is a pure domestic firm), which could be fairly reasonable since recent studies show that multi-product firms often sell different products at home and abroad (see, e.g., Bernard, Redding, and Schott, 2011; Arkolakis and Muendler, 2012).
-In this case, the export weight for such a product in Eq.(4) is zero and the firm's output tariff measure fails to capture any pro-competition effects.
-This argument also holds for pure exporting firms that sell their products abroad only (Around 12.2 percent of firms are pure exporters in my matched data).
+First, a firm may sell a product at home but not abroad (i.e. it is a pure domestic firm), which could be fairly reasonable as recent studies show that multi-product firms often sell different products at home and abroad (Bernard et al. 2011; Arkolakis and Muendler, 2012).
+In this case, the export weight for such a product in (4) is zero and the firm's output tariff measure fails to capture any pro-competition effects.
+This argument also holds for pure exporting firms that sell their products abroad only (around 12.2% of firms are pure exporters in my matched data).
 To ensure that my main estimation results are not biased by such firms, I drop pure domestic firms and pure exporting firms from the sample in all regressions.

 Second, the exported and domestic shares of a product are assumed to be equal.
-Note that this is a strong assumption indeed since the product composition of exports may be very different from the composition of domestic sales.
-This is especially true for China, which holds an important position in global supply chains and produces some intermediates that cannot be used in the domestic production sector.24 Because of data restrictions, I am not able to check this out directly.
-However, since this problem would bias the measure of firm output tariffs differently depending on the industry and depending on the intensity of the sector of processing firms, I run further regressions by distinguishing more integrated industries from less integrated industries and by separating sample by the intensity of the sector in processing firms.
-As shown in the text later, all such robustness checks suggest that my main results are still valid even considering such within-firm differences in product composition.
+Note that this is a strong assumption indeed as the product composition of exports may be very different from the composition of domestic sales.
+This is especially true for China, which holds an important position in global supply chains (GSCs) and produces some intermediates that cannot be used in the domestic production sector.23 and the domestic value of product k for firm i is where Y_i is firm i's total sales in its initial year.
+Therefore, the difference enclosed by the second parentheses measures firm i's total domestic sales.